1912–1913 Little Falls textile strike

 Shortly after the walkout, Socialist Party members from nearby Schenectady, including that city's Socialist Mayor George R. Lunn, came to Little Falls to help the strikers.
-Many, including Lunn, were arrested during peaceful rallies at a park near the mills, but after criticism from regional publications, as well as New York Governor John Alden Dix, the city backed down by late October.
-Around that same time, the IWW, which had sent organizers to the city near the beginning of the strike, took the lead in organizing the strikers, helping them to form a strike committee, teaching them picketing techniques, and helping to draft a list of demands that included pay wage increases.
+Many, including Lunn, were arrested during peaceful rallies at a park near the mills, but after criticism from regional publications and state politicians, the city backed down by late October.
+Around that same time, the IWW, which had sent organizers to the city near the beginning of the strike, took the lead in organizing the strikers, helping them to form a strike committee, teaching them picketing techniques, and helping to draft a list of demands that included pay increases.
 On October 24, the strikers voted to officially organize a local union of the IWW in Little Falls.
 Several days later, on October 30, there was a violent confrontation between law enforcement officials and strikers outside the Phoenix Mill, and in the resulting riot, police raided the strikers' headquarters and arrested many.
 Following this, IWW officials Matilda Rabinowitz and Bill Haywood came to Little Falls to help continue the strike.
-Around the same time, the IWW faced competition from the American Federation of Labor-affiliated United Textile Workers of America (UTW), which organized its own separate local union and signed a labor contract that brought some mill workers back to work on December 2.
-However, the IWW local, with about 400 members, persisted.
-On December 24, the New York State Department of Labor initiated an investigation into the strike, interviewed several dozen individuals, including the mill operators and many strikers, and helped to negotiate a contract that was approved by both the mills and the union.
+Around the same time, the IWW faced competition from the United Textile Workers of America (UTW), which organized its own separate local union and signed a labor contract that brought some mill workers back to work on December 2.
+However, the IWW local, with about 400 members, stayed out.
+On December 24, the New York State Department of Labor initiated an investigation into the strike and helped to negotiate a contract that was approved by both the mills and the union.
 As a result, the IWW members returned to work on January 6, 1913, bringing the strike to a close.